 Co-Tasker is a service provider that connects you to other users.
 Co-Tasker does not hire individuals or businesses to offer their services.
 Individuals and businesses work on a freelance basis for you via the app.
 We guarantee that every tasker is I.D. verified before they send offers for tasks.

-Before accepting a Co-Tasker’s offer for a task ad, or before sending an offer for a task ad to a Task Creator, please check their profile.
+Before booking a Co-Tasker’, or before sending an offer for a task ad to a Task Creator, please check their profile.
 Try to work with users who show a profile image of themselves, not a cartoon or a drawing.
 You can also check their reviews.

 Always, work within your skillset